 FAQ – Island Cres

-A: It is possible to bring your bicycle on car ferries to Cres, but you will have to buy a ticket for the bike, it costs approximately 20 kuna (~€3).
+It is possible to bring your bicycle on car ferries to Cres, but you will have to buy a ticket for the bike, it costs approximately 20 kuna (~€3).
 Bringing a bicycle on the catamaran is, in most cases, not possible as there is simply no space available.
-If you are traveling off season when there is not many passengers on catamaran lines, the boat crew might allow you to bring your bicycle.
+If you are traveling off season the boat crew might allow you to bring your bicycle.

-A: Passengers are not allowed to bring their pets on catamarans.
-On the car ferries the passengers can bring their pets as long as they don’t take them into the closed areas where passengers are sitting.
+Passengers are not allowed to bring their pets on catamarans.
+On the car ferries the passengers can bring their pets as long as they don’t take them into the closed areas.

-A: The best time is summer, because you can spend your days on the beach, relaxing, swimming and sunbathing.
+The best time is summer, because you can spend your days on the beach, relaxing, swimming and sunbathing.
 The days are long and it is really warm, plus all the events and festivals are at their peak.
-The downside is that the island is packed during the summertime since everyone is visiting then.
-If you wish to avoid the crowds or you don’t like the heat, then you should consider going in the preseason or postseason.
+The downside is that the island is packed during the summertime.
+If you wish to avoid the crowds and heat, then you should consider going in the preseason or postseason.